I-is-as-I-does/Webpack-Starter/README.md

 npx webpack --config webpack.custom-name.config.js
 ```

-Compiled .js file to be found in `dist/`.
+Compiled files will be in `dist/`.

 ## Files